karribharathi/100-Days-of-RTL/README.md

 Welcome to My 100daysofrtl

-I am Karry Bharathi,I mostly use Modelsim Software for Simulating the designs and for Synthesis I use Intel Quartus Prime Software.
+I am Karry Bharathi,I mostly use Modelsim Software and EDA Playground for Simulating the designs and for Synthesis I use Intel Quartus Prime Software.

 Below are the list of my everyday challenge